Deep Tiny Network for Recognition-Oriented Face Image Quality Assessment: Related Work

 Existing methods for face image quality assessment are mainly based on the similarity to a reference (ideal) image, and these methods measure the face image quality by comparing several known properties between target images and reference images.
 Specifically, perceptual image quality (such as contrast, resolution, sharpness, and noise) and biometric quality (such as pose, illumination, and occlusion) have been used to evaluate face image quality \cite{zhang2009asymmetry,abaza2014design}.
 Prior works \cite{nasrollahi2008face} proposed a weighted quality fusion approach that merged the weights of factors (rotation, sharpness, brightness, and resolution) into a quality score.
 Wong et al. \cite{wong2011patch} predicted a face image quality score by determining its probabilistic similarity to an ideal face image via local patch-based analysis for FR in a video.

 Another way for FIQA is to leverage learning-based approaches \cite{best2018learning,chen2015face,vignesh2015face}.
 Unlike conventional approaches that measure the quality by analyzing pre-defined biometric and perceptual image characteristics, learning-based methods learn a prediction function from amounts of face images with quality scores.
 Hence, the learning process is highly dependent on the training dataset.
 To assess a face image's quality, \cite{Hsu2006Quality, kim2015face} used a discrete value to indicate matching results.
-Best-Rowden et al. \cite{best2018learning} obtained a training dataset through pairwise comparisons performed by workers from the Amazon Mechanical Turk.
+Best-Rowden et al. \cite{best2018learning} obtained a training dataset through pairwise comparisons performed by workers from Amazon Mechanical Turk.
 They used a support vector machine to predict the quality score using features extracted from a face image.
 Chen et al. \cite{chen2015face} learned a ranking function for quality scores by dividing datasets according to quality.
 These methods aim to establish a function from image features to quality scores.
 Besides, these learning-based methods use either hand-crafted features or features extracted from pre-trained recognition models as inputs to learn the prediction function and train the FIQA model on small datasets collected in laboratories (e.g., FRGC \cite{phillips2000feret}).
 In \cite{sun2017face}, deep CNN is used to determine the category and degree of degradation in a face image by considering five perceptual image characteristics (resolution, blurriness, additive white Gaussian noise, salt-and-pepper noise, and Poisson noise).
 In \cite{zhuang2019recognition} and \cite{hernandez2019faceqnet}, the face recognition model is also used to generate quality labels, and the deep CNN model is learned from labeled data to predict quality scores.
+FaceQAN \cite{babnik2022faceqan} links face image quality with adversarial examples learned by gradient descent information from FR model.
+Recently, \cite{boutros2023cr} proposes CR-FIQA that estimates the face image quality by predicting its relative classifiability using the sample feature representation with respect to its class center and the nearest negative class center.